-ZMap is a fast single packet network scanner designed for Internet-wide network surveys.
+ZMap is a fast single-packet network scanner optimized for Internet-wide network surveys.
 On a computer with a gigabit connection, ZMap can scan the entire public IPv4 address space in under 45 minutes.
 With a 10gigE connection and PF_RING, ZMap can scan the IPv4 address space in 5 minutes.

-ZGrab is a stateful application-layer scanner that works with ZMap.
+ZGrab is a stateful application-layer scanner.
 ZGrab is written in Go and supports HTTP, HTTPS, SSH, Telnet, FTP, SMTP, POP3, IMAP, Modbus, BACNET, Siemens S7, and Tridium Fox.
 For example, ZGrab can perform a TLS connection and collect the root HTTP page of all hosts ZMap finds on TCP/443.

 ZDNS is a utility for performing fast DNS lookups, such as completing an A lookup for all names in a zone file, or collecting CAA records for a large number of websites.
 ZDNS contains its own recursive resolver and supports A, AAAA, ANY, AXFR, CAA, CNAME, DMARC, MX, NS, PTR, TXT, SOA, and SPF records.

-ZCrypto is a TLS and X.509 library designed for researchers.
-It is based on Golang's TLS implementation, but also supports older, known-weak cipher suites, more lenient X.509 parsing, and TLS handshake transcription.
+ZCrypto is a TLS and X.509 library for researchers.
+It is based on Go's standard library, but supports a more extensive set of cipher suites, extra lenient ASN.1 and X.509 parsing, and handshake transcription.

 ZIterate is a utility that will produce random permutations of the IPv4 address space.
 It supports selecting IPs from a set of networks and sharding across multiple servers.